tomaskovacik/hw/kicad/arduino_nanoPB/README.md

 #### Tindie

-Boards that I did not need are on sale on Tindie, 1$ for board + shipping, as always all components can be added for an additional $$.
+Boards that I do not need are on sale on Tindie, 1$ for board + shipping, as always all components can be added for an additional $$.

 [ link to store ] (https://www.tindie.com/products/tomaskovacik/nanopb/)